MerelyLogical/blog/pages/nas.md

 > Note: cable management is a lot more difficult with such a small case and a lot of drives.
 > Took me multiple times before it POST'ed again after installing the HDDs.
-> I resit the RAM stick to make SATA plugging easier, I suspect that was the culprit.
+> I suspect the cause is me taking out the RAM stick out to make SATA slots more accessible, but
+> it didn't go back in properly.

 > Note 2: boot time seems to have slowed down a lot after installing the three drives?